Eunice Harper Higgins: Relationships

 Eunice and her mother, Thelma Harper have a very dysfunctional relationship.
 Eunice often tries to please her mother, but she is never satisfied, and nags Eunice to the point where she becomes irate and so agitated she goes into screaming fits.
-Mama often also guilts Eunice, putting her more on edge.
-This leads to Eunice snapping back at her mother, calling her "old lady", and hysterically ranting.
+Mama often also puts guilt on Eunice, putting her more on edge.
+This guilt leads to Eunice's snapping back at her mother, calling her "old lady", and ranting hysterically.

 Eunice is unhappy with her marriage.
 She views her husband, Ed, as a dolt and has called him a dumb cluck or a goon numerous times.
 He eventually leaves her.

-Eunice is generally very unhappy and bitter, distraught and broken down by her mother, and very emotionally unstable and going on many destructive hissy fits.
-She eventually visits a psychiatrist, where Eunice reveals she is worried about her fits, and is not happy about herself.
-The psychiatrist eventually helps her realize she does not have to let her abusive mother affect her, and leads her on the road to recovery.
+Eunice is generally very unhappy and bitter, distraught and broken down by her mother, and very emotionally unstable and going on many destructive fits.
+She eventually visits a psychiatrist, where Eunice reveals she is worried about her fits, and she is not happy with herself.
+The psychiatrist eventually helps her realize she does not have to let her abusive mother affect her, and he leads her on the road to recovery.